MainShayne233/react-component-boilerplate/README.md

 ## Build

-When you are ready to publish/use in applications, simply run the build scripts
+When you are ready to publish/use in applications, simply run the build script
 ```bash
 npm run build
 ```